Dakota State University students walking around campus

 Code diagnoses, protect patient privacy

-Health Information Technicians code, analyze, secure, and maintain patient health information.
-Duties typically include coding diagnoses, processing reimbursements, managing the release of information, protecting patient data privacy, and assisting in the building and enhancement of electronic health record documentation systems used by healthcare providers.
+Become a health information technician to code, analyze, secure, and maintain patient health information with an associate degree in Health Informatics and Information Management from DSU.
+You will be prepared to code diagnoses, process reimbursements, manage the release of information, protect patient data privacy, and assist in the building and enhancement of electronic health record documentation systems used by healthcare providers.

-Upon successfully completing DSU’s online or hybrid Health Informatics and Information Management (AS) program, you are eligible to take the national exam sponsored by the American Health Information Management Association (AHIMA) and earn the Registered Health Information Technician (RHIT) credential.
+Upon successfully completing DSU’s online or hybrid Health Informatics and Information Management (AS) program, you will be equipped and eligible to take the national exam sponsored by the American Health Information Management Association (AHIMA) to earn the Registered Health Information Technician (RHIT) credential.
 DSU students achieved a 100% pass rate for 2021-2022.
 Competencies for the AHIMA Data Management Tracks and Revenue Management Track are included within the Health Informatics and Information Management (AS) program curriculum.

 South Dakota's Workforce and Innovation Opportunity Act (WIOA)